 A house in spite of being the biggest expense of most people’s lives is also an emotional decision.
 And no number can be attached to this emotion.
 No matter what the online buy vs rent calculators might be telling, I believe that most people would want to buy a house eventually.
 That’s what makes us human. 🙂 Ofcourse there will be some who feel that staying on rent forever is the way to go.
 But such people are still in a minority.

 Now I am not a very big fan of real estate as an investment.
 I prefer equity.
 But I also feel that having one house somewhere is a good idea.
 Whether you decide to buy a house early in your career or later is a personal decision.
-Since I mentioned the word ‘investment’, here is an old but detailed analysis of investing in Equity Mutual Funds vs investing in Real Estate.
+Since I mentioned the word ‘investment’, here is a detailed analysis of investing in Equity Mutual Funds vs investing in Real Estate.
 You might find it interesting.
+You can also have a look at this Real-Life case study of MF vs Real Estate investing in India.

 So let’s come back to the agenda for this post